-- First Conviction: $100 to $250 fine, plus court approved substance abuse and driver education program
+- First Conviction: $100 to $250 fine, plus court approved substance abuse and driver education program and possible jail time

 - Second Conviction: $150 to $500 fine, ten days imprisonment; or probation with ten days of community service, possible substance abuse treatment and screening, and court ordered treatment programs

 Louisiana’s Implied Consent Law results in punishment if an offender simply refuses to blow into the Intoxilizer device to measure BAC (blood alcohol content).
 For an average person small of stature, it probably would not take more than a single beer to reach .02.
 Thus, only a small amount of alcohol could result in an underage drunk driving arrest.
 As the punishment is often lesser for refusal than a high BAC, a reasonable conclusion is that if the arrested minor has any alcohol in him at all, it may be advisable to consider not blowing into the device at all.